diffix/reference/docs/led-issues.md

 The `LEa`, `LEb`, etc. noise layers in each row effectively hide which bucket the victim is in.

 ### LE noise layer with AIDVs (not as good)

-Now, assume that the LE noise layer is applied to each nonLE condition, and is seeded as follows:
+Now, assume that the LE noise layer is applied to each non-LE condition, and is seeded as follows:

 `[non-LE_static_condition_materials, LE_static_condition_materials, LE_AIDVs]`